chinonso810/alx-system_engineering-devops/0x00-shell_basics/README.md

 	7. The "7-movethatfile" file writes a script that move the file betty from the /tmp directory to the /tmp/my_first_directory.

 	8. The '8-firstdelete' file deletes the file betty in the /tmp/my_firstdirectory.

+	9. The file '9-firstdirdeletion' contains a script that deletes the directory my_first_directory.